 He starts feeding me Assistant Managers to train and promote, and I keep hiring talented person after talented person to build the farm system.

-It’s during this time that I learn that I’m different than MOST other people.
+It’s during this time that I learn that I’m different than most other people.
 And that people that are different are HARD AS HELL TO FIND…but they are out there.
 And they want a shot at being special.

 It’s THIS skillset that lands me my promotion to District Manager at age 25, working for sales company where my store’s sales were down.

-Journeys saw that not only was I different, but I could build teams full of people that are different.
+The company I worked saw that not only was I different, but I could build teams full of people that are different.
 The VP took a chance on me, and I am forever thankful for his decision!

 Promoted to DM (I put 52,503 miles on my car in 1 year)